BagToad/Auto-Hide-Zendesk-Composer/README.md

-# Auto Hide Zendesk Composer
+# Auto-Hide Zendesk Composer - A User Script

-This is a user script to automatically hide the Zendesk reply composer when there is no draft reply written on the ticket.
-This only applies to the Zendesk Agent Workspace and not the legacy Zendesk workspaces.
+Auto-Hide Zendesk Composer is a user script designed to streamline your experience with Zendesk by automatically hiding the reply composer when no draft reply exists on a ticket.
+This feature is specific to the Zendesk Agent Workspace and does not apply to older legacy Zendesk versions.

+## Why this User Script?

-By default, the Zendesk reply composer shows itself when it has been shown on the previously viewed ticket.
-This user script hides the reply composer in all cases except when you have a draft written for a ticket - if a draft is written, that ticket's composer will not be hidden.
+Zendesk's current default setting keeps the reply composer open based on its state in the previously viewed ticket.
+This could create unwanted clutter, particularly when there's no draft written.
+This user script ensures a more organized workspace by hiding the reply composer unless a draft is present.

+## Compatibility and Installation

-This user script was written for [ViolentMonkey](https://violentmonkey.github.io/), but can likely work with other user script managers.
+This script is primarily written for [ViolentMonkey](https://violentmonkey.github.io/), one of the popular userscript managers.
+However, it may be compatible with other user script managers as well - do give it a try!

-To use this script, make sure you have a user script manager installed, then click [here](https://raw.githubusercontent.com/BagToad/Auto-Hide-Zendesk-Composer/main/auto-hide-composers.user.js).
+To install this script, follow these simple steps:

+-   Make sure you have a user script manager installed.
+-   Click [here](https://raw.githubusercontent.com/BagToad/Auto-Hide-Zendesk-Composer/main/auto-hide-composers.user.js) to directly import the script.

-If you have trouble importing, you can copy and paste [the script](https://github.com/BagToad/Auto-Hide-Zendesk-Composer/blob/main/auto-hide-composers.user.js) into a new user script in your user script manager manually.
+Having trouble importing?
+Not to worry.
+You can manually copy and paste [the script](https://github.com/BagToad/Auto-Hide-Zendesk-Composer/blob/main/auto-hide-composers.user.js) into a new user script in your user script manager.